-Gail Mazur is the author of seven books of poetry, including Forbidden City (University of Chicago Press, 2016) and They Can’t Take That Away from Me, a finalist for the National Book Award.
+Gail Mazur is the author of eight books of poetry, including Land’s End: New and Selected Poems (University of Chicago Press 2020), Forbidden City (University of Chicago Press, 2016), and They Can’t Take That Away from Me, a finalist for the National Book Award.
 Zeppo’s First Wife: New and Selected Poems (2005) won the Massachusetts Book Award and was a finalist for the Los Angeles Times Book Prize.
-She is founding director of the Blacksmith House Poetry Series in Cambridge, a center for the poetry community since 1973; serves on the Writing Committee of the Fine Arts Work Center in Provincetown; and is visiting faculty in the MFA Program in Creative Writing at Boston University.
+She is founding director of the Blacksmith House Poetry Series in Cambridge, a center for the poetry community since 1973; serves on the Writing Committee of the Fine Arts Work Center in Provincetown; and was visiting faculty in Boston University’s MFA Program in Creative Writing from 2016 to 2020.
 She has twice been a fellow in poetry at the Radcliffe Institute.
-She lives in Cambridge. (updated 4/2018)
+She lives in Cambridge. (updated 10/2023)

 AGNI published A Tribute to Gail Mazur in AGNI 78.